KFRC (610 AM): Broadcast of Oakland A's Games

-As of the year of the sale, 2005, the Oakland Athletics baseball team, was the only sports tenant the past few years on the AM side.
+As of the year of the sale, 2005, the Oakland Athletics baseball team was the only sports tenant the previous few years on the AM side.

-They negotiated with Family Stations to have their games broadcast until the end of the 2005 baseball season.

 By the end of 2005, the station's broadcasts of Oakland A's games ended.

 New Call Letters

 The AM station was anticipated to receive new call letters.
 The oldies format of KFRC AM and FM was scheduled to continue on the FM frequency.

 The sale of the AM station came about as a result of the purchase of CBS' Sacramento television affiliate, KOVR, by Viacom, at the time the owner of both CBS and Infinity.
 Because KFRC's strong 5,000 watt AM signal from the Berkeley Marina was heard as a local station not only in San Francisco, but in Sacramento as well, the FCC required Infinity to sell either one of its Sacramento stations or a Bay Area station that had Sacramento as part of its city-grade coverage.

 Gerry Cagle, who programmed KFRC in the early eighties, and now writes for Music Biz.com, commented in 2005:

 KFRC wasn't a position on the dial.
 It was a place in the hearts of the many professionals who worked there to build and continue a legacy unmatched in radio.
 It was also a place in the hearts of the listeners who made it important in their lives.
 610 means nothing.
 'KFRC San Francisco with the Best Music!' will live forever in that magical place we all go when we think about the good things of the past.

-The same year, shortly thereafter, Family Stations sold their FM station to Infinity.
+The same year Family Stations sold their FM station to Infinity.

-On April 29, 2005, Family Stations began simulcasting the signal of their FM station on 610 AM.
+On April 29, 2005, Family Stations began simulcasting the signal of its FM station on 610 AM.

 Classic Hits KFRC

 Timeline

-In 1986, KFRC became an "adult standards" station known as Magic 61.
+In 1986, KFRC became an adult standards station known as Magic 61.
 In 1993, it returned to its oldies rock format.

-In 2005, KFRC-FM moved their format ahead ten years switching to a '70s & '80s music format.
+In 2005, KFRC-FM moved its format ahead ten years, switching to a 1970s and 1980s music format.

-In 2006, KFRC changed their format and closed their oldies broadcast with "American Pie" by Don McLean.
+In 2006, KFRC changed its format and closed its oldies broadcast with "American Pie" by Don McLean.

 Rhythmic Movin' 99.7 KFRC

-At 10:03a.m. on Friday, September 22, 2006, KFRC-FM changed their format to a Rhythmic Hot AC format.
-They changed to "The New Movin' 99.7 KFRC" with Gonna Make You Sweat by C+C Music Factory.
+At 10:03 a.m. on Friday, September 22, 2006, KFRC-FM changed its format to a Rhythmic Hot AC format.
+It rebranded as "The New Movin' 99.7 KFRC" with Gonna Make You Sweat by C+C Music Factory.

 The "MOViN'" brand had previously been picked up by KQMV/Seattle, KMVN/Los Angeles, KYMV/Salt Lake City, KMVK/Dallas and WMVN/St. Louis.

-The format switch was met with sharp criticism from long time listeners of KFRC because it was the last remaining Oldies station in the region.
+The format switch was met with sharp criticism from long time listeners of KFRC because it was the last remaining oldies station in the region.